James B. Ricks

-James B. Ricks (December 23, 1852 – June 23, 1906) was an American jurist and politician.
+James Benjamin Ricks (December 23, 1852 – June 23, 1906) was an American jurist, lawyer, and politician from Illinois.

 Life and career

+Early life and education

-Born in Bear Creek Township, Christian County, Illinois, near Taylorville, Illinois, Ricks went to Illinois Wesleyan University 1869 to 1872 and then studied law.
+James Benjamin Ricks was born on December 23, 1852, in Bear Creek Township, in Christian County, Illinois, to John Bond Ricks and Dorcia B. Ricks (née Haines).
+Ricks went to Illinois Wesleyan University 1869 to 1872 and then studied law.

+Career

 In 1874, Ricks was admitted to the Illinois bar.
 He then practiced law and was involved in the Democratic Party.
 Ricks was master in chancery for Christian County.
-In 1899, Ricks served as mayor of Taylorville.
-From 1901 until his death in 1906, Ricks served on the Illinois Supreme Court.
+From 1889 to 1891, Ricks served as mayor of Taylorville.
+From 1901 until his death in 1906, Ricks served on the Illinois Supreme Court, succeeding Jesse J. Phillips.

+Death

 Ricks died of stomach cancer at his home in Taylorville, Illinois.
+He was 53 at the time of his death.
+He is buried at Oak Hill Cemetery in Taylorville.

+Personal life

+Ricks was married to Pammie Geltmacher, of Bloomington, Illinois.
+The couple married on December 23, 1872 – Ricks' 20th birthday.
+The couple had six children (three of whom reached adulthood) – including Union Carbide executive Jesse J. Ricks.